There's no doubt you’ve been stressed this year. Business owners, like you, deserve a break to kick back and relax this holiday season.

 Maybe you’ve been eyeing a comfy new desk chair or wishing for some noise-canceling headphones that allow you to work more effectively from home.
 It’s easy to put these purchases on the back burner, but they’ll actually make a huge difference to your day-to-day.

 On the flip side, maybe you’ve been putting all of your blood, sweat, and tears into keeping your small business afloat all year?
 If that’s the case, why not treat yourself to a little self-care.
-A hot bath, day of leisure, or yoga class might be just what Santa ordered.
+A hot bath, day of leisure, or a yoga class might be just what Santa ordered.
 Don’t feel guilty—you’ve earned it!

 3. Use Your Break to Learn Something New